noops-challenge/wordbot/README.md

 }
 ```

 Now you have a lot of words to work with—but they might not be exactly what you're looking for.
-There are, after all, a lot of words in the dictionary (did we mention 171,476?), and those words have a lot of different types: nouns, verbs, adjectives, and...like, more types that don't even have the words to describe.
+There are, after all, a lot of words in the dictionary (did we mention 171,476?), and those words have a lot of different types: nouns, verbs, adjectives, and...like, more types that we don't even have the words to describe.

 Wordbot's on your side, and has built **sets of words** to help you write more interesting amazingly useless software.
 If, for instance, you wanted to request *only* dinosaur names, you'd access: